MOTO2N FAQ

 Why do I have to give you my credit/debit card info to book online?

-When you book online, I know you have an Internet connection, enough brain cells to use that Internet connection, a bank account, and a credit/debit card.
+When you book online, I know you have an Internet connection, enough brain cells to use that Internet connection, a bank account, and more than likely have a credit/debit card to pay for all of that with.

 I would MUCH RATHER deal with someone like you, who takes the time to read about what I’m up to, books online, and kind-of-sort-of has their shit together, than someone who thinks the Internet is a fad and has a pre-paid flip-phone and $43 in his pockets.